Skip to Content

 Temperature

 Of course the temperature plays an important part in deciding if your pup should wear a sweater.
-If you keep your house fairly warm your pup probably does not need to wear cloths.
+If you keep your house fairly warm your pup probably does not need to wear clothes.
 But if you keep the temperatures low and bundle up yourself to stay warm then you should watch your dog for signs of being cold.

 If you plan to take your pup out in the cold for a walk, a winter coat might be required.
 We use the Shedrow K9 Tundra Dog Coat for our pup when the temperature goes below 40 degrees.